-8. Colour Sergeants and below: chevrons of rank are to be gold on scarlet.
-(Colour Sergeants crown to be gold on blue) for wear on Nos 1 and 2 Dresses, red on blue for wear on other serge tunics, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on khaki cellular and khaki flannel shirts.
+8. Colour Sergeants and below: chevrons of rank are to be gold on scarlet for wear on Nos 1 and 2 Dresses, red on blue for wear on other serge tunics, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on khaki cellular and khakiannel shirts.